forcedotcom/run-code-analyzer/README.md

   * When this action is run against a pull request, you can provide a GitHub token, which is used to create a review of the pull request.
 The review specifies how many violations were found (both in the project as a whole and in changed files) and links to the action summary page.
   * This token must have write permissions for pull requests.
     * You can use the default GitHub token stored as the `GITHUB_TOKEN` secret, as long as you also use the job-level `permissions` property to give that token write access for pull requests.
+* <b>`changed-files-only`</b> *(Default: `false`)*
+  * When set to `true`, only violations in files that were changed in the pull request will be:
+    * Shown in the summary
+    * Counted in the output variables (`num-violations`, `num-sev1-violations`, etc.)
+  * Violations in unchanged files will be completely excluded from both the summary and the counts.
+  * This option only has effect when running on a pull request with a `github-token` provided.
+  * **Use Case:** Enable quality gates that only fail on violations in files changed by the PR, rather than all violations in the entire codebase.
+This is useful when introducing code analysis to a legacy codebase with existing violations.

 ## v2 Outputs
 * `exit-code`